The Bankrate promise

 More purchasing power

 If you have some big purchases on the horizon, and have a plan to pay for them, having a higher credit limit can give you more purchasing power.
 The more you use your credit card, the more rewards you can gain.
-Just make sure you can afford to pay your bill on time before you make any purchases so you earn all of the rewards without going into debt.
+Just make sure you can afford to pay your bill on time before you make any purchases so you earn rewards without going into debt.

-If you have credit card debt to pay down on other cards or are working on building your savings, having an increased credit limit may create spending temptations that distract you from your goals.
+On the flip side, if you have credit card debt to pay down on other cards or are working on building your savings, having an increased credit limit may create spending temptations that distract you from your goals.
 Keep a close eye on your spending if you receive an automatic increase.

 Better terms in the future